Rice Owen Clark: Biography

 Clark was baptised in Great Marlow, Buckinghamshire, England, on 19 September 1816, the son of Josiah and Ann Clark and the brother of engineers Edwin Clark and Josiah Latimer Clark.
 Clark worked as an underwriter for Lloyd's.
 He emigrated to New Zealand on the Gertrude, arriving at Port Nicholson on 31 October 1841.
-He ran a church school in Wellington, but it was destroyed by earthquake and he subsequently moved to Auckland.
+Clark may have emigrated to escape a marriage, leading to him being charged with bigamy by the Supreme Court.
+Clark was found not guilty of the charge.
+Clark worked as a sawyer, Māori interpreter, land surveyor before eventually running a church school in Wellington, after it was destroyed by an earthquake in 1848 he moved to Auckland.
+After moving to Auckland Clark initially worked as a clerk.